-Graham Odds outlines principles that will help you to design more compelling data visualisations.
+Graham Odds outlines principles that will help you to design more compelling data visualizations.

-In order to understand how we are able to interpret data visualisations so effectively, we must start by examining the basics of how we perceive and process information, in particular visual information.
+In order to understand how we are able to interpret data visualizations so effectively, we must start by examining the basics of how we perceive and process information, in particular visual information.

 System 1 vs System 2